rjehrlich/plateplanner-api/README.md

 - [Wireframe Tool](https://www.figma.com/)

 ## Project Planning Process
-As a group we came together and decided our overall project process would consist of four important pieces.
-Planning our project in these 4 steps helped us keep on track of our to-do's and requirements.
+Each day I would start by looking at my Kanban board, noting what I completed the day before, review what I have planned for the current day, and then prioritized breaking bigger tasks into smaller pieces.

-We planned out the following in each of the four areas:
+I planned out the project using the following areas as main focus:

 ### User Stories
-* As a User, I want to create a profile so that I can save my personal information and preferences
-* As a User, I want to be able to view and edit my profile information, including my name, email address, and password.
+* As a User, I want to be able to see all recipes available.
-* As a User, I want to be able to view and save products in my profile.
+* As a User, I want to select only certain recipes from a list, so that I can use them in my grocery planning
-* As a User, I want to be able to delete out of season products.
+* As a User, I want to be able to have a grocery list that is based on my recipe selections.

 #### Nice to have in the future:
-* As a user, I want to be able to add products to my cart and checkout securely.
+* As a User, I want to be able to store my grocery lists in my account, so I can look at them again later
+* As a User, I want to create a profile so that I can save recipes I enjoyed making.
-* As a user, I want to receive email notifications about my order status and shipping updates.
+* As a User, I want to be able to add my own recipes and save them to refere to later.

 ### ERD Diagram
 ![ERD Diagram](images/plannerERD.png)